 Legal clarity and comfort

 Back in March government announced it would be legislating to give companies greater flexibility in how they approach AGMs and GMs in 2020.
-Since then we have been working with government to get this extended to societies in a useful way.
+We worked with government to ensure legislation was extended to societies in a useful way.

-The intention now is that the new legislation will give societies legal certainty and comfort if they need to breach their rules, and usual good co-operative practice, by:
+The legislation gives societies legal certainty and comfort if they need to breach their rules, and usual good co-operative practice, by:

 - Holding their AGMs and GMs in ways that restrict in-person participation